jeffmakuto/data_guard/README.md

 ## Contributing

-We welcome contributions from the community to make DataGuard even better!
+We welcome contributions from the community to make Faragha even better!
 If you have ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request.
 Before contributing, please review our [Contributing Guidelines](CONTRIBUTING.md).

 ## License

-DataGuard is licensed under the [Apache License 2.0](LICENSE).
+Faragha is licensed under the [Apache License 2.0](LICENSE).
 You are free to use, modify, and distribute this software for commercial or non-commercial purposes.

 ## Contact

-For any questions, feedback, or inquiries, please contact us at [contact@dataguard.com](mailto:contact@dataguard.com).
+For any questions, feedback, or inquiries, please contact us at [contact@faragha.com](mailto:contact@faragha.com).